noahgumm/shell/shell/README.md

 - mkdir <directory_name> (Make a new directory.)
 - cat <file_name> (Print the contents of a file.)
 - /date or /bin/date (Prints the current date.)
+- < For For input redirection
+- \> For output redirection

 ## Files Included